Telltale Games Relaunching After Shut Down

 Telltale Games, possibly the biggest name in narrative-based point and click video games, shut down last year.
-It was huge news in the world of video game acquisitions and shutdowns.
+It was huge news in the world of video game acquisitions (related: our post about Sony Buying Insomniac Games) and shutdowns.
 They’re relaunching, thanks to their assets being purchased by a holding company of video game veterans.

 The Rise and Fall of Telltale Games

 Telltale had a hard fall from its pedestal amongst the licensed, decision making titles they produced.
 Some of those games include titles for Guardians of the Galaxy, Batman, Borderlands, among others.
 Trouble began when Telltale Games eliminated around 250 positions ahead of a restructuring.
 That’s never a good sign, but the problems did not end there.
 The company then failed to get back on its feet, instead opting to shut down entirely.
 A complete break down didn’t seem possible just 6 months before all the chaos.
 Their license for the Walking Dead, arguably their most popular series of games, is up.
 Still, that doesn’t mean they won’t be able to put out great games with some well known IPs.

 Is Telltale Working on The Wolf Among Us 2?